Skip to main content

 • Discover: 120 days from transaction date

-After 13 months, evidence data is permanently deleted.
+Beyond the 13-month policy window, evidence data is eligible for deletion on request.
 RFC 3161 timestamp tokens are retained indefinitely as they contain no PII.
+To request deletion of evidence for your account, contact support@certnode.io.

 Privacy & Compliance